-'''

 Dim mobjHome As Object

-Private Sub Form_Load()
+Private Sub Form\Load()

 'Handle errors

 On Error GoTo ErrOut '

-Bind the EJB AccountHome object via JNDI
+Bind the EJB AccountHome object through JNDI

 Set mobjHome =

 CreateObject("examplesServer:jndi:ejb20-containerManaged-AccountHome")

-'''

-Known Problem and Workaround for Late Bound Clients

-WebLogic jCOM has problems handling methods that are overloaded but have the same number of parameters.
+3.4.5.1.1 Known Problem and Workaround for Late Bound Clients WebLogic jCOM has problems handling methods that are overloaded but have the same number of parameters.
 There is no such problem if the number of parameters in the overloaded methods are different.